cmkobel/mspipeline1/README.md

 ## Usage

 #### 1) Update config.yaml

+The file config.yaml contains all the parameters needed for this pipeline to run successfully.
+You should update the parameters so they reflect which samples you wish to process.

 Because nesvilab doesn't make their executables easily publicly available, you need to tell the pipeline where to find them on your system.
 Update addresses for the keys `philosopher_executable`, `msfragger_jar` and `ionquant_jar` which can be downloaded [here](https://github.com/nesvilab/philosopher/releases/latest), [here](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger) and [here](https://github.com/Nesvilab/IonQuant#download), respectively.